 - May not have taken Art Humanities or Music Humanities

-- All students must meet the basic requirements for studying abroad: a 3.0 cumulative GPA and good academic and disciplinary standing in their home school; and
+- All students must meet the basic requirements for studying abroad: a 3.0 cumulative GPA and good academic and disciplinary standing in their home school

-- Though French is not required, some study in the language is highly recommended and may be considered in the admissions process
+- Although knowledge of French is not required, some study of the language will be useful for students living in Paris

 How to Apply